elucian/bee/syntax/structure.md

 #### Aspect Execution

 A large program can have multiple _aspects_.
 The driver control the execution of aspects in specified order top down.
-Before execution of different aspects the driver can interact with the user to ask for input.
-After playing one or more aspects the driver can report results or feedback.
+Before execution of every aspect the driver can interact with the user to ask for input.
+After playing one or more aspects the driver can print the results to the console.

 **properties**